ChloeL-E/msp3-trailfinders/README.md

-This game has been built using HTML, CSS and Javascript.
+This website has been built using HTML, CSS, Javascript and Python.

 ![Responsive Mockup]()